Glove Safety Simplified

 Abrasion resistant is part of the mechanical risk tests in ANSI 105 and EN 388 for work glove performance requirements.
 The EN 388 is measured on a 1-4 scale (4 being the most abrasion resistant) and ANSI 105 is measured on a 0-6 scale (6 being the most abrasion resistant).
 The abrasion resistance test is done by rotating a flat surface against the glove palm material until it is punctured.

 Touch Screen gloves allow the wearer to use any touch screen phone, tablet, or device without removing the glove.
 212 Performance touch screen gloves have copper weaved fabrics in certain portions of the finger.

 Chemical Resistance varies from glove to glove and chemical to chemical.
 Each material used might have a different resistance to certain chemicals.
 Our chemical resistant icon lets you know that this particular glove is resistant to certain chemicals.

-212 Performance uses the water resistant icon to point out one of two things: the glove either has a waterproof bladder or the outside of the glove is treated with a waterproofing solution.
-In general, most leather gloves have a water resistant treatment and synthetic gloves have a non-permeable coating or waterproof bladder.
+212 Performance uses the water resistant icon to point out one of two things: the glove either has a waterproof liner or the outside of the glove is treated with a waterproofing solution.
+In general, most leather gloves have a water resistant treatment and synthetic gloves have a non-permeable coating or waterproof liner.

 212 Performance Anti-Vibration gloves have all passed the ANSI S2.73-2002 (R2007)/ISO 10819:1996 Anti-Vibration Glove Standard.
 Anti-Vibration gloves greatly reduce or eliminate fatigue, numbing, and soreness caused by machinery and repeated palm strikes.